Bermuda: 1890s to 1920s: economy severely affected by lily virus

 Early Easter Lily bulb exports to New York—then vital financially for Bermuda—became badly diseased from the late 19th century to the mid-1920s.
-Lawrence Ogilvie, the Department of Agriculture plant pathologist saved the industry by identifying the problem as a virus (not aphid damage as previously thought) and instituting controls in the fields and packing houses.
+Lawrence Ogilvie, the Bermuda Department of Agriculture plant pathologist saved the industry by identifying the problem as a virus (not aphid damage as previously thought) and instituting controls in the fields and packing houses.
 Exports showed a marked improvement: from 23 cases of lily bulbs in 1918, to 6,043 cases in 1927 from the 204 lily fields then in existence.
 Still in his 20s at the time, Ogilvie was professionally honoured by an article in Nature magazine.
-The lily export trade continued to flourish until the 1940s when the Japanese captured much of the market.

 Currency

 In 1970, the country switched its currency from the Bermudian pound to the Bermudian dollar, which is pegged at par with the US dollar.
-US notes and coins are used interchangeably with Bermudian notes and coins within the islands for most practical purposes; however, banks levy an exchange rate fee for the purchase of US dollars with Bermudian dollars.
-The Bermuda Monetary Authority is the issuing authority for all banknotes and coins, and regulates financial institutions.
+US notes and coins are used interchangeably with Bermudian notes and coins within the islands for most practical purposes; however, banks levy an exchange rate fee for the purchase of US dollars with Bermudian dollars for those going out of the islands for external purposes.
+The Bermuda Monetary Authority is the issuing authority for all banknotes and coins and regulates financial institutions.